9Quid/WindowsServer2022-Lab/05-Windows11-AD-Join/README.md

 ## Introduction

-In this lab, I installed a Windows 11 client, configure its network settings, and join it to the Active Directory domain.
+In this lab, I installed a Windows 11 client, configured its network settings, and joined it to the Active Directory domain.
 I then verified that domain user accounts could log in and that Group Policies were applied correctly.

 **Domain Join:** The process of connecting a computer to an Active Directory domain so it becomes part of a centrally managed network.